stjudecloud/ngsderive/README.md

 This project is licensed as follows:

 * All code related to the `instrument` subcommand is licensed under the [AGPL v2.0][agpl-v2].
-This is not due any strict requirement, but out of deference to some [code][10x-inspiration] I drew inspiration from (and copied patterns from), the decision was made to license this code consistently.
+This is not due to any strict requirement, but out of deference to some [code][10x-inspiration] I drew inspiration from (and copied patterns from), the decision was made to license this code consistently.
 * The rest of the project is licensed under the MIT License - see the